-With input from the pharmaceutical industry PARI's project team developed a nebuliser that has strong patent protection and is designed to prevent off label use.
-The eFlow Closed System is a specific nebuliser configuration featuring a proprietary prefilled ampoule instead of an open medication reservoir.
-The ampoule is pierced open when loaded into this nebuliser.
-Designed for enhanced usability for patients and a strong patent protection make this device unique for partners from the pharmaceutical industry.
+With input from the pharmaceutical industry, PARI's project team developed a nebulizer that has strong patent protection and is designed to prevent off-label use.
+The eFlow Closed System is a specific nebulizer configuration featuring a proprietary prefilled ampoule instead of an open medication reservoir.
+The ampoule is pierced open when loaded into this nebulizer.
+A design for enhanced usability for patients and a strong patent protection make this device unique for partners from the pharmaceutical industry.

 The eFlow Inline nebulizer system enables efficient aerosol delivery to mechanically ventilated patients in intensive medical care.
-It is integrated into the ventilator tubing and doesn´t interfere with the ventilator settings.
-The aerosol is introduced in the axial direction of the tubing, smoothly taken up by the air moving towards the patient without any added flow from the nebulizer thereby minimizing losses.
+It is integrated into the ventilator tubing and doesn’t interfere with the ventilator settings.
+The aerosol is introduced in the axial direction of the tubing and smoothly taken up by the air moving towards the patient without any added flow from the nebulizer, thereby minimizing losses.

 The ePort® controller (awarded the German Design Award 2021) operates the nebulizer.
-This control unit for multiple patient use is specifically designed for the needs in a hospital environment, provides guidance to the caregivers and can be used intuitively.
-It can be flexibly attached to e. g. the bedside of the patient or an IV pole.
+This control unit for multiple patient use is specifically designed for needs in a hospital environment, provides guidance to caregivers, and can be used intuitively.
+It can be flexibly attached, for instance, to the bedside of the patient or an IV pole.

 PARI offers various e-Health options for adherence monitoring and data management that can be complemented by diagnostic devices.

 The eTrack Controller (eTrack) developed by PARI as part of the eFlow® Technology platform features data transfer to facilitate objective and remote monitoring of adherence during inhalation therapy in clinical trials on the PARItrack web portal.

 Adherence data may allow the investigator to select only the most adherent patients for the evaluation of drug efficacy and safety.

 The eTrack controller and PARItrack web portal has already been used in several clinical studies in Europe, the US, and Canada and was recently upgraded to also monitor lung function of patients with PARI's mobile spirometer, mySpiroSense® Track, a Bluetooth® enabled version of the mySpiroSense®.